Alcove Walks and GKM Theory for Affine Flags: Alcove Walks and Localization

 However, all previously known instances of Billey's formula require the initial choice of expression for $w$ to be minimal length, and this hypothesis is dropped in calculating $\psi^v(w)$ using the alcove walk method presented in this paper.
 We have thus pursued the methods of proof that we believe to be best suited for the geometric packaging of alcove walks.
 In particular, the technique of concatenating alcove walks as illustrated by Figure \ref{fig:sbetaw}, which regularly occurs in the proofs of Theorems \ref{thm:GKM} and \ref{thm:Local}, is not available in the context where a minimal walk to $\w$ is required. \end{remark}

-\begin{remark} The Schubert basis is typically uniquely determined by several key properties.
-We propose a list of what we believe these properties to be in our setting, though a reference is not available in this level of generality.
-Note that we are making a stronger claim here than Corollary 11.1.12 of \cite{Kumar}, which simply records these properties for the functions $\xi^v$.
-Rather, we expect that \emph{any} functions which satisfy the following three properties must coincide with $\xi^v$, and thus the Schubert basis: \begin{enumerate} \item $\xi^v(w) = 0$ unless $v \leq w$, \item $\xi^v(w)$ is homogeneous of degree $\ell(v)$, \item $\xi^v(v) = \prod\limits_{\beta \in R^+_{af}, s_{\beta} v < v} \beta$. \end{enumerate} It is clear by definition that the functions $\psi^v$ defined in terms of alcove walks satisfy all three of these properties; see Figures \ref{fig:class_s_10} and \ref{fig:class_s_1} for illustrations.
+\begin{remark} Functions satisfying the following three properties are called \emph{Knutson-Tao classes} in \cite{Tymoczko-AJM}, after the work of \cite{KnutsonTao}: \begin{enumerate} \item $\xi^v(w) = 0$ unless $v \leq w$, \item $\xi^v(w)$ is homogeneous of degree $\ell(v)$, \item $\xi^v(v) = \prod\limits_{\beta \in R^+_{af}, s_{\beta} v < v} \beta$. \end{enumerate} In case $v,w$ are elements of the finite Weyl group $W$, Lemma 2.16 of \cite{Tymoczko-AJM} says that any two Knutson-Tao classes indexed by $v \in W$ coincide.
+As the Schubert basis for the finite flag variety is uniquely determined by these three properties, any system of Knutston-Tao classes thus coincides with the Schubert basis for $G/B$.

-See Proposition 4.3 of \cite{HHH} for a more general version of this statement, or Proposition 4 of \cite{LSkDouble} for a special case.
-Based on a private communication \cite{LSprivate}, we believe that the proof of \cite[Prop.~4]{LSkDouble} goes through in the level of generality required to verify the proposed type-free, big-torus statement, and we encourage the interested reader to carry out this exercise. \end{remark}
+It is clear by definition that the functions $\psi^v$ defined in terms of alcove walks satisfy all three of these properties; see Figures \ref{fig:class_s_10} and \ref{fig:class_s_1} for illustrations.
+However, the proofs in \cite{Tymoczko-AJM}, as well as similar results in \cite{GZ-Advances}, rely crucially on the finiteness of the graph.
+To the best of our knowledge, a precise reference to an affine version of Lemma 2.16 from \cite{Tymoczko-AJM} is not available.
+See Proposition 4.3 of \cite{HHH} for a more general version, or Proposition 4 of \cite{LSkDouble} for a special case.
+Based on a private communication \cite{LSprivate}, we believe that the proof of \cite[Prop.~4]{LSkDouble} goes through in the level of generality required to verify the requisite type-free, big-torus statement, and we encourage the interested reader to carry out this exercise. \end{remark}